h3nock/ai-deep-dive/web/content/build-chatgpt/02-tokenization/challenges/03-bpe-trainer/description.md

 visibleTestCases: 1
 ---

-Now put it all together!
-Implement a function that trains a BPE tokenizer from scratch.

-**Inputs:**

-- `text`: The training text
-- `num_merges`: How many merge operations to perform

-**Output:** A tuple containing:

-1. `final_ids`: The compressed list of token IDs after all merges
+Train a BPE tokenizer on `text` by performing `num_merges` merge operations.
+Start with UTF-8 bytes (0-255) as your base vocabulary.
+Repeatedly find the most frequent adjacent pair, merge it into a new token (starting at 256), and update the sequence.

-2. `merges`: A dictionary mapping each merged pair to its new token ID
+Return a tuple: the final compressed token IDs, and a dictionary mapping each merged pair to its new token ID.

-Remember: UTF-8 bytes (0-255) form your base vocabulary, so new merged tokens should start at 256.

-**Note:** If there are ties (multiple pairs with the same count), `max()` will pick one.
-Our test cases avoid ties.
+_Hint: If there are ties, `max()` will pick one.
+Our test cases avoid ties._